 Step 1: Preheat the Oven

-Prepare the Oven: Preheat to 350°F (175°C)
+Heat the Oven: Preheat it to 350°F (175°C)

-Step 2: Prepare the Pork Chops
+Step 2: Get the Seasoning on the Pork Chops

-Put 1 tbsp margarine or butter on the brown sugar on each chop.
+Spread 1 tbsp margarine or butter on the brown sugar on each chop.

 Step 3: Bake the Pork Chops